cube-drone/silly/README.md

 ### i want to contribute to silly development

+Fork and clone the repo on github.

+To install the development and test requirements, run the following command:

+  $> pip install -e .[dev,test]

+Once you've made changes that you feel need to be reflected in `silly`, create a pull request.

+If your pull request fails any tests in python 2.7 or 3.5, it will be rejected outright.

 If your pull request is insufficiently ridiculous it will be rejected outright.